gpestana/notes/talks/dark_web_2018/main_script.md

 also power the dark web.

-## Concrete steps on how to use the technologies that power the dark web for your benefit
+## How can you benefit from those technologies (concrete steps on how to use
+## the technologies that power the dark web for yours and society benefit)

 So at this point you are asking yourself: what practical steps can I take in order to start protecting myself, my family and use these great technologies?